shivi-a/how_couples_meet/README.md

 + /past_project_critiques : contains analysis of other Shiny Apps, done as part of the early brainstorming process

 + .gitignore
-+ HCMST 2017 fresh sample: data in .dta format
++ HCMST 2017 fresh sample : data in .dta format
 + README.md
 + how_couples_meet_data.R : R script that reads the .dta file and creates necessary RDS files read in by the Shiny App